quixio/quix-docs/docs/platform/tutorials/image-processing/get-project.md

 Note if you just want to try out the UI without performing the following steps, you can do that in the [demo](https://app-demo-computervisiondemo-prod.deployments.quix.ai/){target=_blank}.

 When testing the UI you might find Google Maps does not load correctly for you - this is because the code has the Quix Google Maps API key.
-To work around this, you can set the Google Maps API key to an empty string, and then enable "developer mode" in your browser - the maps then display correctly.
+To work around this, you can set the Google Maps API key to an empty string.
+Google maps will then default to "developer mode" - the map will display correctly, but will be watermarked with 'for developer use'.
 To do this, in the Applications list, click on the `TfL image processing UI` application.

 To set the Google Maps API key to an empty string, you need to edit `src/app/app.module.ts` and modify the `apiKey` field in `AgmCoreModule.forRoot` to the following: